RathFinance/tachyon-examples/README.md

 ## Tachyon Examples
+This repository contains TypeScript examples demonstrating how to use the Tachyon SDK

 # Scripts

 1. Relay transactions

-2. Swap usign Permit Contract
+2. Swap using Permit Contract

 Add .env in ts-example, refer to .env.example